mindspore-ai/docs/tutorials/training/source_en/advanced_use/model_explaination.md

 - Objective dataset set by a user through the Python API of the dataset.
 - Ground truth tags, prediction tags, and the prediction probabilities of the model for the corresponding tags.
 The system adds the TP, TN, FP and FN flags(meanings are provided in the page's information) in the upper left corner of the corresponding tag based on the actual requirements.
-- If the user setup uncertainty calculation, the system will also display the uncertainty value of the model prediction on the right side of the corresponding label.
 - A saliency map given by the selected explanation method.

 Operations: